 Meanwhile, Mexican chef Danny Mena and the distillery he co-founded, Mezcales de Leyenda, were heralding the virtues of mezcal all along.
 They created the first mezcal bar in Mexico City over a decade ago, and have gone on to establish ventures like the popular Manhattan restaurant Hecho En Dumbo, which put Danny himself in the kitchen and naturally hosts a healthy selection of the agave-based spirit.

 And while most mezcal is produced in the hills of Oaxaca, Mezcales de Leyenda remains the only brand with expressions from both the Oaxaca region and then 5 different states in Mexico.
-It’s also one of the only brands owned by Mexicans and available in Mexico, whereas most other brands represent small time distillers being scooped up by global companies who distribute the mezcal worldwide at a hefty mark up.
+It’s also one of the only brands owned by Mexicans and available in Mexico, whereas most other brands are small time distillers who get scooped up and then distributed by global corporations (at a hefty mark up of course).
 Mezcales de Leyenda is therefore a producer within arm’s reach, exuding passion, craft and quality with each and every statement.

 Peloton de la Muerte Mezcal Joven Artesanal is produced organically in the Central Valley of Oaxaca by master mezcalero Cutberto Santiago and his family, who cook Espadin agave under lava rocks in stone pit ovens using methods that go back centuries.
 “Joven” means young and while the plants themselves grow for about seven years before being chopped down, they’re aged 4-6 days inside the pits, fermented in wooden vats for another 4 days, and then double-distilled in copper pot stills before bottling.